rnkn/portfolio/_pages/about.md

 fault with almost everything.
 I inspire in others an unshakeable suspicion that I'm a fraud.

-Instead of film school, I studied philosophy.
-My aim was to understand the role of art beyond simple self-expression.
-My bookshelf is brimming with potential knowledge---almost one-third through [_Being and Time_][bt]{:target="_blank"}!

 Proficient at staring at ceilings.

 I should have written more [screenplays] by now.
 I should be writing now.